A PROJECT OF THE POET LAUREATE OF VIRGINIA

-The Nearest Poem Anthology is now scheduled for publication on March 1, 2014, and will be available for order by early February.
+The Nearest Poem Anthology was published on March 1, 2014.
 Please visit the publisher's website, www.cedarcreekauthors.com, for complete information about pricing and special offers, although the book also is available through major book sellers.
 This collection of 112 poems is

 What is The Nearest Poem Anthology?
 What impelled this project?